 At the critical point, $\tilde{J}_c=0.0239$ and $\tilde{r}_{hc}=0.4588$.

-For the Kerr-AdS black hole, we work in the canonical ensemble with fixed angular momentum $\tilde{J}$.
-As shown in Fig.~\ref{5}, as $\tilde{J}$ decreases, the Kerr-AdS black hole transitions from the $B^+$ class to the $A2$ class.
+For the Kerr--AdS black hole, we work in the canonical ensemble with fixed angular momentum $\tilde{J}$.
+As shown in Fig.~\ref{5}, as $\tilde{J}$ decreases, the Kerr--AdS black hole transitions from the $B^+$ class to the $A2$ class.